 We offer three areas of concentration: Health and Aging, Inequalities and Social Justice, and Demography.
 Although there is some overlap in broad topics covered in these areas (e.g., all address race and ethnicity) and some faculty are affiliated with more than one area, these concentrations offer distinct courses.
 After completing your master’s thesis and required coursework, you will take a comprehensive exam in your area of concentration.
 Faculty in each area create an exam reading list and write exam questions based on listed readings.

 Our Demography area offers courses on demographic techniques, ethnicity and immigration, the demography of survival, European demography, family demography, gender and development, international population dynamics, and population data.
-Eight of our faculty are affiliated with this area of concentration: Brewster, Burdette, Carlson, Hauer, Homan, McFarland, M. Taylor and Tillman. population They have written on climate change and vulnerable populations, communities that face food insecurity, the timing and distribution of sexual behaviors across populations, parenthood and the construction of “the family,” how immigration and ethnicity shapes school outcomes and child development, population dynamics of alcohol and drug abuse, family processes in Turkey, Italy, France, Russia, and Germany, the demography of the Syrian Diaspora, and the U.S. Baby Boom.
+Eight of our faculty are affiliated with this area of concentration: Brewster, Burdette, Hauer, Homan, McFarland, M. Taylor, and Tillman.
+They have published research on climate change and vulnerable populations, communities that face food insecurity, the timing and distribution of sexual behaviors across populations, parenthood and the construction of “the family,” how immigration and ethnicity shapes school outcomes and child development, population dynamics of alcohol and drug abuse, family processes in Turkey, Italy, France, Russia, and Germany, the demography of the Syrian Diaspora, and the U.S. Baby Boom.

 Health and Aging